 - When dining out, avoid salad bars and buffets.

-- After grocery shopping, refrigerate your perishable food as soon as possible.
+- After grocery shopping, refrigerate your perishable items as soon as possible.

-- Be diligent about inspecting your food for spoilage and adhering to expiration dates.
+- Be diligent about inspecting your food for spoilage and sticking to expiration dates.

-Before starting any new exercise program, you should consult with your doctor about your fitness needs.
-It’s a good idea to begin with a light workout routine, then gradually increase the intensity as you get a sense of your capabilities and limitations.
+Before starting any new exercise program, consult your doctor about your fitness needs.
+Begin with a light workout routine, then gradually increase the intensity as you get a sense of your capabilities and limitations.